Strategic Plan for The Oceanography Society

 Action 3.1

-Provide resources that help members prepare for and find jobs in industry, NGOs, and agencies and help employers connect with qualified TOS members
+TOS will provide resources that help its members prepare for and find jobs in industry, NGOs, and agencies and help employers connect with qualified candidates

 - CV and resume development targeted for different positions in a range of sectors

-- Application preparation and interview skills for different position types
+- Application preparation and interview skills for different types of positions

-- Resources for navigating career transitions between academic and non-academic careers and leadership or management roles
+- Add a page to the TOS website with links to available resources for navigating career transitions between academic and non-academic careers and leadership or management roles

-Timing – In-person town halls will alternate between Ocean Science Meetings (winter 2026, winter 2028) and Marine Technology Society meetings (fall 2027, fall 2029).
-Virtual Career Week will occur annually in the summer.
+Timing – In-person town halls may alternate between Ocean Science Meetings (winter 2026, winter 2028) and Marine Technology Society meetings (fall 2027, fall 2029).
+Virtual events will be scheduled periodically.

-Estimated financial cost – Annual in-person town hall costs are expected to be minimal but may include room rentals and meeting registration for coordinators
+Estimated financial cost – In-person town hall costs are expected to be minimal but may include room rentals and meeting registration for coordinators

 Action 3.2

-Support and host or co-host networking receptions aimed at bringing together industry, NGOs, and agencies with members seeking career opportunities in these areas.
-These receptions may occur in conjunction with town halls at meetings or at locations around the world where maritime career opportunities are clustered (e.g., the reception co-hosted with SeaBird Scientific in Seattle, WA in June 2023).
+TOS will support and host or co-host networking receptions aimed at bringing together industry, NGOs, and agencies with members seeking career opportunities in these areas.
+These receptions may occur in conjunction with town halls at meetings or at locations around the world where maritime career opportunities are clustered (such as the reception co-hosted with Sea-Bird Scientific in Seattle, WA, in June 2023).

-Timing – In-person post-town hall receptions will alternate between Ocean Sciences Meetings (winter 2026, winter 2028) and Marine Technology Society meetings (fall 2027, fall 2029)
+Timing – In-person post-town hall receptions may alternate between Ocean Science Meetings (winter 2026, winter 2028) and Marine Technology Society meetings (fall 2027, fall 2029).

 Estimated financial cost – $15,000 Annually (100 people), funded through corporate sponsorships